image bio

 Shop fertility supplements and vitamins

 Other vitamins and minerals that can affect hair loss include biotin and zinc.3 There are many biotin supplement benefits beyond preventing hair loss.
 Switching to a prenatal vitamin that contains these can sometimes help to manage hair loss symptoms.
-Biotin gummy vitamins are a great option for those experiencing postpartum hair loss, but are not recommended for use during pregnancy without guidance from your medical provider.
+Biotin supplements are a great option for those experiencing postpartum hair loss, but are not recommended for use during pregnancy without guidance from your medical provider.

 Thyroid Disease